tiessesseloemba/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - Try $b = 0.2$, $F = 0.5$, $\omega = 1.0$ for periodic motion.

 - Increase $F = 1.5$ or more for chaotic behavior (phase plot shows a strange attractor).

+6. Conclusion

+The forced damped pendulum serves as a powerful model for studying nonlinear dynamics, resonance, and chaos.
+Through analytical methods and computational simulations, we gain deeper insight into its behavior, with broad applications in engineering, physics, and applied mathematics.